About This Course

 - Availability Bias: The tendency to let an example that comes to mind easily affect decision-making or reasoning.

-Part 2: Deterministic Thinking and Probabilistic Thinking.
+Part 2: Deterministic Thinking

 This session is driven through a series of short games.
 Participants understand the difference between Probabilistic Thinking and Deterministic Thinking, and why we need to prioritize Probabilistic Thinking.